 The course is the same for all students in the Freshman and Sophomore years.
 In the Junior and Senior years an election may be made between a Classical and a Scientific course, both leading to the degree of A.B.
 Students in the Classical course may substitute Biblical Introduction and Oriental History for Mathematics in the Junior year; and in the Senior year Biblical Theology for English, and Hebrew for French or German.

 FRESHMAN YEAR.

-${\tt English-Composition}$ and Rhetoric (1st and 2d terms).

-Science-Physiology (3d term).
+ENGLISH-Composition and Rhetoric.
+SCIENCE-Physical Geography.
 MATHEMATICS-Algebra (concluded); Plane and Solid Geometry.
 LATIN-Composition; Cæsar; Sallust; Ovid.
 GREEK-Grammar and Composition; Anabasis.
 ENGLISH BIBLE; FREE HAND DRAWING; ELOCUTION.

 SOPHOMORE YEAR.